dgamba/betacool/README.md

 # Un-official version of BETACOOL code.

-The present version is a copy of BETACOOL source code by A. Smirnov with corrections by N. Mityanina, A. Sidorin.
+The present version is a copy of BETACOOL source code by A. Smirnov with corrections by N. Mityanina, A. Sidorin, with minor corrections to allow compiling it on UNIX.
+The files have been re-shuffled to have more clean(?) structure.
+Currently, it is able to compile in Windows with Microsoft Visual Studio 2013 starting from Betacool.vcxproj file.
+For UNIX-like systems (Linux and MacOSX) it compiles using the provided Makefile.
+For the time being no attempt to correct all warning during compilation has been made!

+Note that here only the source code of BETACOOL is present.
+The source code of the Windows graphical interface "BOLIDE" is available only as a binary.

--- D. Gamba - Oct.
-2019
+-- D. Gamba, A. Latina - Jan.
+2020

 ---
 # What is what